 As a general rule Madurese towns and villages are picturesque and reward exploration on foot.
 A peaceful jalan jalan will reveal sights, sounds, smells and characters not immediately apparent upon first arrival.

-For anyone who’s got their own transport, the salt mines of Bukit Jaddih (5,000R entrance fee), pictured left, are worth the 25-minute journey.
+For anyone who’s got their own transport, the salt mines of Bukit Jaddih (5,000R entrance fee), pictured above, are worth the 25-minute journey.
 The beautiful white limestone cliffs combined with the views afforded by the hill’s peaks make for one of Madura’s most stirring sights.

-Heading further central, Pamekesan is home to the Monumen Arek Lancor, pictured left, perhaps the island’s most enduring image.
+Heading further central, Pamekesan is home to Monumen Arek Lancor, pictured above, perhaps the island’s most enduring image.
 Standing proud in the city’s alun (square), the monument writhes in an attitude of prayer and devotion, as though inspired by the ornate Masjid Agung Asy-Syuhada behind it.
 Coupled with rousing Uldaul festivities – comprising floats, costumes, music and traditional songs – the town offers a kinetic, rousing celebration of Madurese culture.

 That’s not to say Madurese beaches should be avoided.
-Located about 12km to the Pamekasan’s south-east, Jumiang Beach is a popular hang-out spot.
+Located about 12km to Pamekasan’s south-east, Jumiang Beach is a popular hang-out spot.
 The myriad cafes and warungs make for a congenial atmosphere and as the nearby salt ponds stretch into the distance and a fleet of fishing boats cut a swathe through the brine, the impression is one of homely and wholesome enjoyment, rather than the hollowed-out fruit cocktails and world-renowned beach clubs of neighbouring Bali.

 Sedate Sumenep, to the east of Madura, is the island’s capital and one of Java’s most charming destinations.
 The calm pace of life, open streets and rugged surroundings give it a distinctly Mediterranean feel.
 It’s easy to spend an enjoyable couple of days soaking up the serene atmosphere.
 Since Madura is home to some of Indonesia’s most unique Batik designs there’s good reason to go shopping here.
 Well-made, sturdy shirts cost as little as 50,000R and while the material itself can be pricey – in some cases over 900,000R a roll – the quality is excellent.
 Toko Apollo Batik Madura on Jl.
 Raya Sumenep is a good place to start but be sure to shop around.
 Most stores offer high-quality goods at competitive prices.